Celine Armstrong, ASLA, LEED AP

 - Environment – Includes projects that display excellence in sustainability, resiliency, and climate-sensitive design.

 - Innovation, including the demonstration of exemplary new and emerging technologies and innovative solutions.

-- AIA and ALSA members in New York, New Jersey, Pennsylvania, and Connecticut Chapters who are registered architects, landscape architects, and planners may submit a project in any location.
+- AIA and ASLA members in New York, New Jersey, Pennsylvania, and Connecticut Chapters who are registered architects, landscape architects, and planners may submit a project in any location.